Battle Standards in Celtic Culture

 Victories and Their Cultural Significance

-For the Celts, a victory in battle was far more than a military success—it was a divine verdict.
-The tribe that won was seen as having earned the favor of the gods, while the defeated were judged as having lost that favor, often through some ritual failure or moral transgression.
+For the Celts, victory in battle was far more than a military success—it was a divine verdict.
+The tribe that won was seen as having earned the favor of the gods, while the defeated were judged as having lost that favor, often through ritual failure or moral transgression.
 This belief permeated every aspect of Celtic society, from political legitimacy to economic prosperity.

 Divine Favor and Ritual Practice